sokkerstar123/Capstone/README.md

 ### 2. Consumer-facing Mobile Application (TBC - Damian)
 ...

-(Please also take a look at the `app/` folder and the `app/` for the "Repository Structure" section below.
+(Please also take a look at the files in the `app/` folder and the `app/` for the "Repository Structure" section below.
 Thanks!)

 ...